AdaCore/training_material/marketing/ada_4_hours/110_private_types.rst

       type defining_identifier is private;

-* Private type declaration must occur in visible part
+* Private type declaration must occur in visible section

    - :dfn:`Partial view`
    - Only partial information on the type
    - Users can reference the type name

-* Full type declaration must appear in private part
+* Full type declaration must appear in private section

    - Completion is the :dfn:`Full view`
    - **Never** visible to users